devsubngrill/devsubngrill/README.md

 ---

-# 📜 American Sub N Grill LLC & Our Trademark: Sub N Grill
+# 📜 American Sub N Grill LLC & Sub N Grill

 Hello! 👋 Thank you for visiting the GitHub repository of **American Sub N Grill LLC** and our trademark **Sub N Grill**.
 Here you'll find information about our technological initiatives and projects related to our food service company.